gehuhaldwani/pyqs/src/pages/about.md

 This GEHU PYQs Archieve website was created by Lakshyajeet Jalal, a B.Tech CSE student of GEHU Haldwani Campus.

+This site is not affiliated with Graphic Era Hill University or any of its campuses.
+This site is created for the students of GEHU to access previous year question papers easily.

 ## Why this website?

 If you are using this site, then you know why.

 ## Source

--   Made with Ruby, Jekyll and Python
+-   Made with Astro JS and Python
 -   Hosted on GitHub Pages
 -   pdfJs by Mozilla